 Yes, spitting up is completely normal for healthy babies.
 There’s nothing to worry about as 70 percent of babies spit up 3 times in a day under 3 months.
 It is also perfectly normal for babies to spit up 10 to 12 times a day.
 Some babies rarely spit up.

-While you might think that your baby is spitting up all the formula or breast milk, they just had.
+While you might think that your baby is spitting up all the formula milk or breast milk, they just had.
 Well, that’s not usually true.
 Spit-up is a mix of food and stomach acid.
 Babies mostly spit up during or shortly after they are done feeding.
 It is also normal for babies to spit up even hours after feeding.

 Most babies are ‘happy spitters’.
 As long as they are comfortable, content, and growing there’s nothing to worry about that.
 Your baby will stop spitting when they are 12 months old.